the-storm-mc/docs/docs/internal/monitoring.md

 # Monitoring

+A public dashboard showing detailed [here](https://p.datadoghq.com/sb/a75dfe26-225b-11ed-b34a-da7ad0900002-db9d77ad26203770040b0c64f56cace3
+).

 The server is monitored with [Datadog](https://www.datadoghq.com/).
 Alarms exist to ensure the following:

 - TCP connections can be established to ts-mc.net:25565
 - The documentation site is accessible and the SSL certificate is valid
 - The main site is accessible and the SSL certificate is valid
 - The LiveMap is accessible and the SSL certificate is valid
 - TCP connections can be establish to ts-mc.net:22

 These alerts help to catch issues as fast as possible, so that time to resolution can be minimal.